PAST ISCF NEWS FOR

 Winner by TKO at 1:24 of the second round Danaco Watts

-9. HEAVYWEIGHT MMA
+9. ISCF HEAVYWEIGHT MMA

 Thad Owens ( Edgerton, KS.)
 Vs Jason Colobong (Leavenworth, KS.)